cbetta/flow2/README.md

 For some reason, `heroku run rake assets:precompile` does not do the trick, so you need to force a rebuild.
 Here's the technique I'm using - which involves installing a plugin:

-    # You only need to do this first line once
     heroku plugins:install https://github.com/heroku/heroku-repo.git

+Then to force a rebuild of the app slug thereafter:

-    heroku repo:rebuild -a yourflow   # replace yourflow with your app name
+    heroku repo:rebuild -a yourflow   # replace yourflow with your app name!

+## Advanced or esoteric things

+### Uploading a database from your local environment to Heroku

+    pg_dump -Fc --no-acl --no-owner localdbname > /tmp/localdbname.dump
+    scp /tmp/localdbname.dump wherever@you.want # or use S3
+    heroku pgbackups:restore DATABASE 'http://url.goes.here/localdbname.dump'

 ## TODOs